JRCSTU/co2mpas_driver/co2mpas_driver/README.md

     * **Run simulation:** This part runs simulation of

 3. **Installing new_MFC package**
-    This package can be installed from python package index using a requirement specifier. easily on any machine that has pip
+    This package can be installed easily on any machine that has pip from python package index using a requirement specifier

         pip install new_MFC